BoxCatGarden/proc_macro_api/proc_macro_api_tests/README.md

 # SemVer compatibility

 The public APIs of the library crate are the test-option features.
-`pub` items from the library crate should be treated as a private part of the crate.
+The `pub` items from the library crate should be treated as a private part of the crate.
-The features annotated as "private" should be treated as a private part of the crate.
+The non-test-option features should be treated as a private part of the crate.